 Post Absorption State: During this phase, you are no longer digesting food.
 This phase lasts for around 8 – 12 hours after you finish your meal.

-Fasted State: In this phase, your insulin levels are low, and your body is able to burn fat that it doesn’t have access to while you are in the fed state.
+Fasted State: In this phase, your insulin levels are low and your body is able to burn fat that it doesn’t have access to while you are in the fed state.

-Generally, on a normal eating schedule your body won’t enter the fasted state, because it is very rare to go 8 to 12 hours without eating.
+Generally, on a normal eating schedule, your body won’t enter the fasted state because it is very rare to go 8 to 12 hours without eating.

 Let’s start with some of the pros of Intermittent Fasting, and I mean the real ones.
 A quick and precise internet search will lead you to claims that I.F will do everything from save you millions to prevent cancer.
 That doesn’t mean however, that none of the pros are legitimate.

 An obvious pro of intermittent fasting is that you will eat less, and as old school thinking in terms of weight loss goes, if you want to lose weight, eat less and do more.
-Kathleen Trotter, personal trainer, Pilates specialist and author of Finding Your Fit, explains, “one possible positive of intermittent fasting is that it make abstaining from food between meals a “non negotiable”, which can be helpful if you are a person who mindlessly grazes on food.”
+Kathleen Trotter, personal trainer, Pilates specialist and author of Finding Your Fit, explains, “one possible positive of intermittent fasting is that it make abstaining from food between meals a “non negotiable”, which can be helpful if you are a person who mindlessly grazes at food.”

 Others point to Intermittent Fasting as an incredibly easy form of meal scheduling, because you will put less time and effort into meal prep and planning, since you will be eating less meals each day, particularly if your current schedule of eating is along the lines of a meal, or mini-meal every four hours.
-That’s also a nice ease on your food budget.
+That’s also a nice ease on your food budget!